An official website of the United States government

 MILPERSMAN 1910-110

 .
-A hardship discharge is intended to alleviate personal hardship encountered by a Service member’s immediate family when discharge is the only solution.
+A hardship discharge is intended to alleviate personal hardship encountered by a service member’s immediate family when discharge is the only solution.

 Need Career, Pay or Personnel help?